gsingers/search_engineering/docker-grafana/README.md

 ```
 GET _cat/plugins?v
 ```
-If not, try the install command again and restart the container (step #1).
+If not, try the `install-plugin.sh` script again.

 3. Are the Prometheus targets showing a State of "Up"?
 ```